-Capital expenditure (capex) should be backed by an investment case and underlying financial model in order to validate its commerciality
+Capital expenditure (capex) should be backed by an investment case and underlying competent financial model in order to validate its commercial viability

 If you are looking to make a capex investment for your business, we can appraise the value of that investment, prepare a business case and build a financial model, giving you confidence in the potential return on your investment.